[Campaign Setting] Chronicles of Ahmerth (2011)

 Most Evil: The Fiends of Karthax are deformed, poisonous mutants that caused one of the Great Cataclysms.
 Once the most beautiful men on Ahmerth, the cataclysm left them malformed and twisted.
-The actual entries are dissapointing since the game stats out a Blood Spider and a Karthax Hound as general inhabitants of Karthax but only stats out a single fiend, Vrmikon, who also happens to be the newest associate of Emperor Xanne, much to the dismay of Xanne’s evil wizardly allies.
-His stats are suprisingly tame and if you don’t attempt to eat him he functions pretty much exactly like a monstrously deformed 9th level magic user that will die if he leaves his home island for more then a month.
+The actual entries are disappointing since the game stats out a Blood Spider and a Karthax Hound as general inhabitants of Karthax but only stats out a single fiend, Vrmikon, who also happens to be the newest associate of Emperor Xanne, much to the dismay of Xanne’s evil wizardly allies.
+His stats are surprisingly tame and if you don’t attempt to eat him he functions pretty much exactly like a monstrously deformed 9th level magic user that will die if he leaves his home island for more then a month.

 All in all, it’s about 50 creatures, less then a fifth of which have art, unfortunately.

 Peter C Spahn, give him credit, figured out what else you need to put in a campaign setting besides a history, countries, adventuring sites and unique monsters.
 Magical shit!

 I pronounce this magical shit to be good magical shit, but in the manner of 2e.
 Let me count the ways:

 > Distinction and uniqueness: CoA does not do generic magic items.
 Each item has a description, a history and even some notes on where it may be found today.
 Say…the Axe of the Deep Dark was forged by Cavaldus Gregin of Tradheim and lost to the Ruhk in the Great Ruk War.
 It resurfaced years later and is now being carried by a caravan guard, oblivious to its true nature.
 Voila, that’s practically a hook and it gives everything that lived-in field.